 Relevant Objectives – as provided by each proposer in the final version of their Modification.

-Legal Text – This is published as a separate document but the Workgroups views on the text is captured here.
+Legal Text – This is published as a separate document but the Workgroup’s views on the text is captured here.

 Introduction

 National Grid submitted Modification 0621 to the UNC Modification Panel in June 2017 with the aim of designing an amendment to the gas charging regime which was to better meet the relevant charging objectives and customer/stakeholder provided objectives and deliver compliance with the forthcoming EU Tariff Code (Regulation 2017/460).